Adroiti/docs-for-code-review-tools/checkstyle-IllegalCatch.md

 Checks that certain exception types do not appear in a `catch` statement.

-Rationale: Catching java.lang.Exception, java.lang.Error or java.lang.RuntimeException is almost never acceptable.
-Novice developers often simply catch Exception in an attempt to handle multiple exception classes.
-This unfortunately leads to code that inadvertently catches NullPointerException, OutOfMemoryError, etc.
+Rationale: Catching `java.lang.Exception`, `java.lang.Error` or `java.lang.RuntimeException` is almost never acceptable.
+Novice developers often simply catch `Exception` in an attempt to handle multiple exception classes.
+This unfortunately leads to code that inadvertently catches `NullPointerException`, `OutOfMemoryError`, etc.

 ## Examples